-The primary goal of the Library's Collection Development Policy is to provide guidance for the selection and maintenance of collections that support and enhance the curriculum and instructional programs of Lane Community College, as well as the general information needs of students, faculty, and staff who comprise the College’s community of lifelong learners.
+The Library's Collection Development Policy provides guidance for the selection and maintenance of collections that support and enhance the curriculum and instructional programs of Lane Community College, and the information needs of students, faculty, and staff who comprise the College’s community of lifelong learners.

 Responsibility for Collection Development

-Each librarian, as well as the Library Director, has collection development responsibilities.
-Specific responsibilities are to:
+Each librarian, as well as Library leadership, has collection development responsibilities to:

-Although the Library Director and faculty librarians are ultimately responsible for the Library's collection, the entire College community is encouraged to recommend additions at any time.
+Although faculty librarians are ultimately responsible for the Library's collection, the Library encourages acquisitions suggestions from the community.

 Each area of the curriculum has its own materials budget allocation.
-Allocations are made by the faculty librarians and the Library Director, and are based on curricular relevance, program size and research needs, publishing costs within specific disciplines, balance of the collection, and general overall collection needs.
-Faculty and staff planning new courses and new programs are encouraged to contact the Liaison Librarian for their discipline.
-The Library book budget may be periodically adjusted depending on the overall Library budget, and the needs of the College and individual programs.
+Allocations are determined by the faculty librarians and Library leadership, and based on curricular relevance, program size and research needs, publishing costs within specific disciplines, balance of the collection, and general overall collection needs.
+Faculty and staff planning new courses or programs are encouraged to contact the Liaison Librarian for their discipline.
+The Library materials budget may be adjusted depending on the overall Library budget and the needs of the College.

 General Selection Guidelines

-The following guidelines assist Library faculty in selecting quality materials for inclusion in the collection:
+The following guidelines assist Library faculty in identifying resources for inclusion in the collection:

 Limitations and Basic Standards